realworldocaml/book/en/objects.md

 classes and objects, if at all.

-Modules already provide these features in some form, but the main focus of classes is on code re-use through inheritance and late binding of methods.
+Modules already provide these features in some form, but the main focus of classes is on code reuse through inheritance and late binding of methods.
 This is a critical property of classes: the methods that implement an object are determined when the object is instantiated, a form of _dynamic_ binding.
 In the meantime, while